bulib/primo-explore-bu/packages/unpaywall/README.md

     - has entirely different templates/displays
     - is loaded into a different component/location on different pages (`full-view-service-container-after` vs `search-result-availability-line-after`)
     - has additional logging functionality and customizations
-    - shares _very_ little code and required an entirely new `app.module` anyway.
+    - shared little code with the original project (pre-merge) and required an entirely new `app.module` anyway.
-    - can be used indepently
+    - duplicates the functionality of the original package (would show the same link twice on the same page (/primo-explore/fulldisplay)
   - **maintenance and versioning**: having our own project ensures we don't affecting existing users and can version our work as we go

 #### How it Works